Literary-Insights/blog/src/content/blog/Grasp_ The Science Transforming How We Learn - Sanjay Sarma & Luke Yoquinto.txt-1.md

  Here's a summary:

-- Eric Kandel studied the sea slug Aplysia and its gill withdrawal reflex, which could be conditioned through classical and operant conditioning experiments.
+- Eric Kandel studied the sea slug:  Aplysia and its gill withdrawal reflex, which could be conditioned through classical and operant conditioning experiments.

 - He isolated clusters of Aplysia neurons and showed that simple forms of learning like habituation and sensitization correlated with weakening and strengthening of synapses between neurons.